 (5) The Ministerial Body is an agent of the State and has the status, immunities and privileges of the State.

+[Section 18 amended by No. 49 of 2010 s.
+45.]

 19. Purpose and nature of the Ministerial Body

-(1) The Ministerial Body is established to provide a body corporate through which the Minister can perform any of the Minister’s functions under this Act that can more conveniently be performed by a body corporate than an individual.
+(1) The Ministerial Body is established to provide a body corporate through which the Minister can perform any of the Minister’s functions under or for the purposes of this Act that can more conveniently be performed by a body corporate than an individual.

 (2) Despite the employment under the Public Sector Management Act 1994 of ministerial officers for the purpose of assisting the Minister to perform functions that the Minister performs through the Ministerial Body, the Ministerial Body and those officers are not an organisation for the purposes of that Act.

+[Section 19 amended by No. 49 of 2010 s.
+46.]

 20. Execution of documents by the Ministerial Body

 (1) The Ministerial Body is to have a common seal.